altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/modular/drive-on-chip/doc-funct-safety.md

 ### **Run the design example**

 * Power up the board and setup the serial terminal (minicom, putty, etc):
   * Select the correct `COMx` port.
-From the HPS serial UART, select the third port (out of four).
+From the HPS serial UART, select the corresponding COM port.
   * **Serial Port configuration**:
     * Baud rate: 115200, Data bits: 8,
       Stop bits: 1, CRC: disabled, Hardware flow control: disabled
   * Connect your terminal emulator.

 * Wait for Linux to boot, the safety application should run after ~30s.
   (No inputs from the user required)